 Section 5.
 Leaves of Absence

-The intent of this policy is to alleviate a financial hardship caused by the illness or any other reason the Board of Directors has deemed valid.
+The intent of this policy is to alleviate a financial hardship caused by the illness or any other reason the Board of Directors and Membership deem valid.

 Article IV: Meetings